arpitbbhayani/articles/blogs/consistent-hashing.md

 ![Associations in Consistent Hashing](https://user-images.githubusercontent.com/4745789/82748149-4d54bc00-9dbd-11ea-8f06-6710a5c98f20.png)

-> Consistent Hashing on an average requires only n/m units of data to be migrated during scale up or down; where n is the total number of data units and m is the number of nodes in the system.
+> Consistent Hashing on an average requires only k/n units of data to be migrated during scale up or down; where k is the total number of keys and n is the number of nodes in the system.

 A very naive way to implement this is by allocating an array of size equal to the Hash Space and putting files and storage node literally in the array on the hashed location.
 In order to get association we iterate from the item's hashed location towards the right and find the first Storage Node.
 If we reach the end of the array and do not fund any Storage Node we circle back to index 0 and continue the search.
 The approach is very easy to implement but suffers from the following limitations